JeromeSchmied/crablit/README.md

 ## [Anki](https://ankiweb.net), [quizlet](https://quizlet.com) and [knowt](https://knowt.com) inspired learning app, but in the terminal

 ## Features
-- cross-platform: compiles wherever Rust does.
+- Cross-platform: compiles where Rust does.
-- card: \<term>\<delimiter>\<definition>. eg: "to learn;lernen"
+- Written answers: people tend to remember words better this way than flashcards
-- written questions: people tend to remember words better this way than flashcards
+- Fast: initialization of txt with 1.3GB data (24379399 lines) took 37s with a maximum of 3.6GB ram usage.
-- Fast: initialization of txt file of 1.3GB size with 24379399 lines of cards took 37s with a maximum of 3.6GB ram usage.
+- Card: \<term>\<delimiter>\<definition>. eg: `"to learn;lernen"`
-- easy deck making:
+- Easy deck making:
-    +  file of cards with the same delimiter everywhere, good delimiters are: ` ";", "    "(tab), "-", ":"`, but could be anything.
+    +  File of Cards with the same delimiter in every line once, good ones are: ` ";", "    "(tab), "-", ":"`.
-    +  lines starting with `#` are comments
+    +  Lines starting with `#` are comments
-    +  some headers are accepted if the first one is crablit: mode, delimiter.
-They shall be in brackets.
-But they are not necessery!
+    +  If the first line is [crablit]: mode, delimiter may be set
-    +  extra newlines cause no problem
+    +  Extra newlines cause no problem
-    +  for instance:
+    +  For instance:
 ```text
 [crablit]
 [mode: cards]